szaumoor/ZSTweaks/ZSTweaks/README.md

 This makes wakizashis hit as a slashing weapon if the circumstances favor it.
 IRL it is really a slashing sword anyway, but I want to preserve the original damage type (which is better than slashing in most situations, especially against enemies that use wearable armor).

-**Component 1360:** Make Light Crossbows get +1/2 more APR

-Just a small bonus to make it more interesting and different compared to heavy crossbows.
-It's not too far-fetched anyway to think smaller crossbows can be reloaded faster.
-This will affect crossbows that have an APR bonus already, i.e., 1/2 APR will be added.

 **Component 1361:** Make axes deal extra damage equal to its base damage on critical hits